fkie-cad/COMIDDS/_posts/2024-02-21-related-work.md

 Referenced datasets link to their respective entries on this webpage, if available.
 Those that are not (which are quite a few) will be looked at and possibly be added to the Intrusion Detection Datasets collection in the future.

-The latter category, "Other collections", simply features dataset collections not backed by a scientific publication.
+The latter category, "Collections", simply features dataset collections not backed by a scientific publication.
 These are maintained by individuals or organizations, and cover different types of datasets, ranging from "only pcaps" to "anything cybersecurity-related".
 Entries consist of:
 - Collection name